Regulations: No catch-and-release requirement; often used as bait. Hook-and-line or nets allowed for sport fishing.

 Size Limit: None

-Regulations: No catch-and-release requirement; open season typically March 1–December 31 in Southern California.
-Depth restrictions apply.
+Regulations: No catch-and-release requirement; depth restrictions apply.

 Protected Status: Not protected

-Desired Water Temperature: 50–60°F; prefers cooler waters.
+Desired Water Temperature: 50–60°F

 Other Info: Part of the RCG complex; popular for sport fishing.